-Another feature of the system that may come as a surprise is the limited practical importance of two special sentencing authorities that were designed to facilitate rehabilitation-the Youth Corrections Act and the Narcotic Addict Rehabilitation Act.
-The selection by the sentencing judge of one of the special authorities does make a difference in the subsequent treatment of the offender, but the difference is not always what one would be led to think from reading the statutory language.
+Another feature of the system that may come as a surprise is the limited practical importance of two special sentencing authorities that were designed to facilitate rehabilitation-the Youth Corrections Act (now repealed, but still applicable to some offenders) and the Narcotic Addict Rehabilitation Act.
+The selection by the sentencing judge of one of the special authorities does make a difference in the subsequent treatment of the offender, but the difference in not always what one would be led to think from reading the statutory language.